 What Does Travel Insurance Cover?

 Most travel insurance plans cover the following, although the coverage changes from one company to the other, as well as from one specific plan to the other:

 - Medical treatment.
-If you get into an accident or get sick during your trip, your travel insurance will cover for doctor consultations, emergency treatment, hospitalization, surgery, prescription drugs and medicine, etc)
+If you get into an accident or get sick during your trip, your travel insurance will cover for doctor consultations, emergency treatment, hospitalization, surgery, prescription drugs and medicine, etc.

 - Trip cancellation, interruption, or curtailment.
-If your trip is cut short or canceled for some reason, you will be covered for any lost travel and or accommodation costs.
+If your trip is cut short or cancelled for some reason, you will be covered for any lost travel and or accommodation costs.
 The reasons deemed acceptable for reimbursement change based on the policy.
 You can also choose to purchase a Cancel For Any Reason add-on to your existing policy.

 - Missed flight.
 If the flight you missed was through no fault of your own (ie. the airline rescheduled or had a delay) the insurance company will cover any expenses related to it.